 She formed a relation ship with Ralph Partridge, who was at that time married to Dora Carrington, who in her turn happened to be in love with Lytton Strachey, with whom Carrington lived – though there is no open acknowledgement of the complex sexual relationships between the principals.
 You would never know from this for instance that Dora Carrington had affairs with women as well as men.

 There are some delightful vignettes: a long summer weekend at Charleston with Vanessa Bell and Duncan Grant, then a visit to Gerald Brenan‘s house in the Spanish Alpujarraras (which he describes in his classic, South from Granada).

 Lots of famous names flit through the pages – Arnold Bennett, Princess Bibesco, Cyril Connolly, Maurice Chevalier, and even Ludwig Wittgenstein.
-At one point, once her relationship with Ralph Partridge has become established (though they did not marry) a child appears – only to disappear seven words later.
+At one point, once her relationship with Ralph Partridge has become established (there was a rather hurried marriage) a child appears – only to disappear seven words later.

 In the second part of the book her account centres on the late 1920s, reaching its climax in the death of Lytton Strachey and the subsequent suicide of Dora Carrington.
 After that, the narrative comes to a quiet ending, celebrating the central Bloomsbury belief that friendship ought to be cherished and celebrated.

 I actually enjoyed the earlier schoolgirl and student years of her account more than the later, though her confirmation of some of the famous Bloomsberry anecdotes that one has read elsewhere does help to authenticate their veracity.